Are you thinking about selling your art online but do not know how to get your art noticed online?

 - It is free.
-If you are just starting out, or you are on a tight budget, this would be a great place to start.
+If you are starting out or on a tight budget, this would be a great place to start.

 - You do not need to have a lot of experience to launch a post and publish content.
 Uploading photos and videos are also an easy task.

 - The URL has the name of the free blog site included in it.
-This makes it look less professional and is harder to remember for the visitor.
+This makes it look less professional, and it is harder to remember for the visitor.

 http://yourname.blogspot.com vs. http:yourname.com

 - Free sites offer templates, but they are limited.
 You might find it hard to find exactly what you are looking for.
-If you already have a brand, you probably will not be able to match it making it look less professional.
+If you already have a brand, you probably will not match it, making it look less professional.

-- Another negative with the hosted site that is arguably one of the most important relates to SEO (Search Engine Optimization).
+- Another negative with the hosted site is arguably one of the most important aspects of SEO (Search Engine Optimization).
 Your SEO efforts might not work as well with a hosted site compared to a self-hosted site.
 This means that your content might not be found.
 Most people who search for something on the internet never go past the first page.
-It is critical for your rankings to be high if you want traffic to your blog.
+Your rankings must be high if you want traffic to your blog.